DataDog/documentation/content/en/security/application_security/threats/inapp_waf_rules.md

 ## What to do next

-Next, [configure detection rules to create security signals][1] based on those suspicious requests defined by the In-App WAF rules you created.
+Next, [configure detection rules to create security signals][1] based on those security traces defined by the In-App WAF rules you created.
 You can modify the provided out-of-the-box ASM detection rules or create new ones.

 ## Further Reading